lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 ### Building a starter base

 Don't get too carried away building your first base.
 Your main priority here is safely securing your loot so you can build up your gear and start causing mayhem for other players.

-The best bet is usually a single square foundation with an adjoining triangle foundation.
-This triangle foundation is the cheapest way to create an airlock, allowing you to "safely" exit your base without someone being able to jump in and grab your main loot.
+The cheapest and most common starter base is a single square foundation with an adjoining triangle foundation.
+The triangle is creates an airlock and allows you to "safely" leave your base without another player jumping in and grabbing your main loot.

+#### Building materials

+To start building you will need [building plan](http://rust.wikia.com/wiki/Building_Plan) and a [hammer](http://rust.wikia.com/wiki/Hammer).
+The building plan allows you to place twig foundations, walls, floors and more.
+The hammer allows you to upgrade your twig to wood, stone, metal and armoured.

+When placing twig walls, notice that on one side there are criss-crossed logs forming an X. This is the wall's soft side and you don't want it external facing.
+When placing twig structure, press R to rotate it.
+If you place something incorrectly you can rotate it using the hammer, but only for a limited time.

+Twig is *very* easy to destroy so at the very least you should upgrade your twig to wood.
+But wood is vulnerable too.
+It can be burnt using a [flame thrower](http://rust.wikia.com/wiki/Flame_Thrower) and hatchets will eventually break it.
+Stone is what you should aim for

+#### Key locks

+If you don't yet have the metal frags for a [code lock](http://rust.wikia.com/wiki/Code_Lock) that's fine, a [key lock](http://rust.wikia.com/wiki/Lock) will do the trick temporarily.
+Just be aware that key locks are very insecure for the following reasons:

+* If you're killed while carrying your key anywhere near your base your key lets anyone into base.
+* If you lose your key outside your base you won't be able to get back in.
+And if you don't have a spare key inside your base you can respawn but you won't be able to open your door.
+* Other players can craft a key and there's a slim chance it will open your base.
+This is called [lock picking](https://www.youtube.com/watch?v=iP3cYn4RonM).
+If someone creates enough key locks their chances of picking your lock increases.

+To avoid disaster when using a key lock:

+* Make sure you always have a spare key in your base, and always have a bag in your base.
+* When you go outside hide your key in a stash but don't let anyone see you doing it.
+* In short, get a code lock as soon as you can, even if it's on a wooden door.

 ### Crafting a furnace